 Current situation and challenges

-The results of a group analysis of stress checks held in the fiscal year ended March 2023 were positive, giving a score of 83 for "overall health risk" (national average was 100; the lower the score the better) and 12.9 for "overall assessment of workplace enthusiasm" (national average was 11.5; the higher the score the better).
+The results of a group analysis of stress checks held in the fiscal year ended December 2023 were positive, with a score of 82 for "overall health risk" (national average was 100; the lower the score the better) and 13.1 for "overall assessment of workplace enthusiasm" (national average was 11.5; the higher the score the better).

-Furthermore, the rate of absence from work due to mental illness in the fiscal year ended March 2023 was 1.86%.
-An analysis of the reasons for these absences showed the most common reason was the inability to adapt to changes in the workplace environment, such as a transfer or promotion.
+Further, the rate of absence from work due to mental health issues in the fiscal year ended December 2023 was 1.27%.
+An analysis of the reasons for these absences showed the most common was difficulty in handling the nature and volume of one's work.

 Initiatives